Change Order: How They Work, What's Included

 One of the best things any contractor or subcontractor can do to protect their business is to plan for change orders.
 It is nearly impossible to predict whether something will go wrong on a project, so it’s always best to come prepared.
 Having a process in place to follow when a change needs to be made alleviates pressure for everyone.

 Perhaps the easiest way for contractors and subcontractors to plan for change orders is to include a provision for them in the original contract.
 This ensures that all agreeing parties understand that change orders are a possibility.
-Including these provisions in the original contract also reduces the chance of any negative interactions, including a breach of contract .
+Including these provisions in the original contract also reduces the chance of any negative interactions, including a breach of contract.

-Read more about how to prepare for a change order here .
+Read more about how to prepare for a change order here.

-Get Help with a Change Order
+Components of a Construction Change Order

 Meet some of our Change Order Lawyers